-5. Abnormal movements: Affected babies and toddlers may show jerky movements, such as tremors in arms and legs.
-Coordination of movements may be difficult for them.
+5. Abnormal movements: Affected babies and toddlers may show jerky movements, such as tremors in arms and legs, making coordination difficult.
 They may often continuously flap their hands.
 Decreased muscle tone in the head and torso (hypotonia) and muscle overactivity in arms and legs (hypertonia) may be observed.
-Some also show overactive reflexes (hyperreflexia).

-6. Speech abnormalities: Babies with Angelman syndrome are likely to show speech and language difficulties, which may be more noticeable as they grow older.
+6. Speech abnormalities: Babies with Angelman syndrome are likely to show speech and language delays as they grow older.
 Some may not speak at all, while some may only utter a few words.
 They generally understand simple commands and may communicate using gestures.

 8. Walking issues: Toddlers with a less severe form of the disorder might walk between the ages of two and three years.
 Those with a more severe form may not walk until five to ten years.
 About 10% of affected children need assistance to walk.
-Most display a poor gait (ataxic gait) with unusual features, such as walking with hands in the air.
+Most display a poor gait (ataxic gait) or are noticeably stiff and jerky.

 9. Physical problems: Most children with Angelman syndrome could present unique physical features and issues, such as crossed eyes (strabismus), sensitivity to light, uncontrolled eye movements (nystagmus), and problems with visual clarity (visual acuity).
-They might drool excessively, stick their tongue out, and have a wide mouth with widely-spaced teeth.
+They might drool excessively and have a wide mouth with widely-spaced teeth.
 Facial features include deep-set eyes and a pronounced chin.
-The hair, eyes, and skin might be paler due to the absence of specific melanin pigments.
+The hair, eyes, and skin might be paler due to the absence of melanin.
 Some may display progressive, long-term problems, such as scoliosis.

 10. Developmental delays: Babies and toddlers with Angelman syndrome may often display several developmental delays.
 Developmental delays in motor skills are usually more common.
 Delay in sitting and walking are some of the most easily noticeable delays.